-Grief is a normal and healing response; it is an ongoing process for caregivers throughout the progression of the disease.
-Family caregivers must continually adapt to new events or changes that occur at different stages of the disease and as part of their caregiving role.
+Grief is a normal and healing response; it is an ongoing process for caregivers throughout the progression of dementia.
+Caregivers must continually adapt to new events or changes that occur at different stages of dementia and as part of their caregiving role.

 It is helpful for caregivers and those who support them to recognize that feelings of loss and grief often become more intense in response to key changes and events.
-Some common ones that may stir up grief are:
+Some common ones that may increase feelings of grief are:

-- Noticing symptoms - Diagnosis of dementia - Increasing loss of memory and cognitive functioning - Loss of driving ability and driver's license - Person with dementia no longer can go out alone - Person with dementia can no longer be left alone - Change in social circle (loss of friendships) - Changing perceptions of how others view or treat the person with dementia
+- Noticing symptoms - Diagnosis of dementia - Increasing loss of memory and cognitive functioning - Loss of driving ability and driver's license - Person with dementia can no longer go out alone - Person with dementia can no longer be left alone - Changes in social circle (loss of friendships) - Changing perceptions of how others view or treat the person

-- Need for help with personal care
+- Need for help with personal care of the person

 - Need for outside help in the home

-- Need for respite
+- Need for respite from the caregiving role

-- Incontinence
+- Incontinence of the person

-- The move to a long-term care home
+- Moving the person to a long-term care home

-- Aggressive or embarrassing behaviours
+- Changes in behaviours

-- Increased risk of falls, lack of mobility
+- Increased risk of falls and/or lack of mobility of the person

-- Caregiver no longer recognized by the person with dementia
+- Caregiver no longer being recognized by the person with dementia

-- Declining health including more infections, less nutritional intake, difficulty swallowing - Palliative care, dying process and death - Period of bereavement and mourning - Adjustment to the loss of the caregiving role
+- Declining health, including increased infections, decreased nutritional intake and/ or difficulty swallowing - Palliative care, the dying process and death - Period of bereavement and mourning - Adjustment to the loss of the caregiving role

-Healthcare providers and Alzheimer Society staff can help family caregivers to identify, acknowledge and experience these losses, and pay attention to and express their grief in response to these changes.
+Health-care providers and Alzheimer Society staff can help caregivers identify, acknowledge and experience these losses, and pay attention to and express their grief in response to these changes.
 Healing happens when caregivers allow themselves to feel the pain and grieve the losses along the way, rather than avoiding or denying their grief.